Burglar Alarm Installation Cost

 Burglar alarm installations (including the box on the outside of your home) are considered as minor installations and they are therefore not covered by planning regulations.

-However, if you live in a listed building, in a conservation area, or your home is subject to Directive 4, then it's always advisable to contact someone from the planning department of your local council prior to committing any money to your burglar alarm.
+However, if you live in a listed building, in a conservation area, or your home is subject to Directive 4, then it's always advisable to contact someone from the planning department of your local council prior to committing any money.
+This ensures you don't spend out any burglar alarm costs that could become unncessary or unable to be installed in your home.

 What questions should I ask a potential installer?